statixVFX/nuke2fusion/README.md

 * (q) (while focused on the viewer) disables/enables on-screen controls

 # Installation
 Clone or copy the folders into your userprefs folder.

-Linux :
-/home/statix/Documents/BlackmagicDesign/Fusion/

-MacOS :

-Win :
+If you havent set your userprefs yet, you can point to a place to store Fusion data pr.user
+* open Fusion
+* File preferences
+* Path map
+* Select "UserPaths" and point it to your downloaded nuke2fusion folder.